jorendorff/gc-in-50-lines/README.md

     You can add an int here, and a float there, whatever your application needs,
     and the GC will continue to work just fine.
-    So that's not really a problem.
+    So that&rsquo;s not really a problem.

 *   **All objects have to be the same size.**
     This is a problem.